Skip to main content

 How to Accept Your Federal Student Loans

-Should you decide to accept loans, there are a few steps you'll have to take after receiving your financial aid award letter.
+Should you decide to accept loans, there are a few steps you'll have to take after receiving your financial aid offer.

 Start the Counseling Process